1. Organization of the companion guide

 The issue of the number of people with disabilities is often debated, not just in France.
 It is very difficult to know precisely, in figures, how many people are handicapped.
 Relying on official statistics implies not identify the persons who have an administrative procedure for recognition of their disability, which is very simplistic.

-An INSEE survey indicates that people with disabilities represent 10 to 20% of the population.
-What seems confirmed by the World Report on Disability published by WHO in 2010 and are approximately 15% of the world population with disabilities.
+An INSEE survey10 indicates that people with disabilities represent 10 to 20% of the population.
+What seems confirmed by the World Report on Disability11 published by WHO in 2010 and are approximately 15% of the world population with disabilities.
 And the number of seniors likely to lose certain abilities with age is increasing.

 Law № 2005-102 of February 11, 2005 for equal rights and opportunities, participation and citizenship of people with disabilities, made accessibility a requirement for all public communication services online state , The local authorities and the public institutions that depend on them.